- Cocktail List of the Year Award 2021

 Nearly five years in the making, this three-storey Mayfair restaurant was one of the biggest restaurant launches of 2018.
 The name is oxymoronic – for this is a place to see, and to be seen in.

 The chef is Ollie Dabbous, who made his name at a rather lower-budget enterprise that was celebrated for its lack of cheffy frippery not too far away in Fitzrovia.
 Hide is far grander, an enormous building with a magnificent spiral staircase and a rustic but reassuringly expensive aesthetic.
 It is in fact three venues in one as it is home to two restaurants and a bar.

 Ground is pitched as Hide’s more informal, all-day offer but the food is rather more ambitious than that description might suggest.
 Upstairs is occupied by Dabbous’ flagship Above, a light-filled dining room with near uninterrupted views of Green Park.
-There’s a five-course and eight-course tasting menu available alongside a la carte with plenty of beautifully presented standout dishes from which to choose – if pushed the roast Huntsham Farm suckling pig with spring turnips and homemade black pudding would be our suggestion.
+There’s two tasting menus available alongside a la carte, with plenty of beautifully presented standout dishes from which to choose.

-The restaurant has been bankrolled by the people at the world’s most exclusive wine shop (it’s just down the road).
+The restaurant is from the people behind the world’s most exclusive wine shop (it’s just down the road).
 Customers at Hide can peruse the entirety of Hedonism Wine’s stock by iPad.
 While it’s not all blow-the-budget stuff, the selection does include some of the world’s rarest and most expensive wines (bottles priced into the tens of thousands of pounds are not unusual).